nsinner1/sister-sinner/README.md

 *2/24*
 - Performed pre-project 4
-  - Created flow chart, user story, feature task, software requirements, domain modeling,
+  - Created data flow chart, user story, feature task, software requirements, and domain modeling
+- Set up website scaffold and proof of life
 - Implement wand as mouse
+- Constructor function for questions
 - Started coding questions for game

 *2/25*
+- Pair programmed
 - Expanded code
-  - Added 3 more questions to game
+  - Added 4 more questions to game
   - Created form for user to enter name on index.html page
   - Added photos to about us page
   - Added music to index.html
+  - Added nav bar
+  - Added CSS styling to home page and game page

 *2/26*
+- Updated event listeners as a group
-- Added local storage to game
+- Added local storage to game as a group
   - Stored user name and saved location within game

 *2/27*
+- Solved merge conflicts as a group
-- Adjusted local storage
+- Debugged local storage as a group
   - Created local storage for tracking/saving deaths
   - Started chart for high game score
+- Started powerpoint presentation

 *2/29*
 - Continued work on local storage